5onGoku/5onGoku/README.md

 - 👋 Hi, I’m @5onGoku
 - 👀 I’m interested in cybersecurity
 - 🌱 I’m know python,C,C++,Ruby,html,css,javascript,hardware,networking.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me instagram-https://www.instagram.com/0xgoku_black/
-- 📍 I'm from India

 <!---
 Itsdudehere/Itsdudehere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.